Cropped-Logo

-Discover what a persona is, what the differences are and how to practically build yours and increase sales through digital marketing.
+Find out what a persona is, what are the differences and how to practically build yours and increase sales through digital marketing.

-If you’re new to digital marketing, you’ve probably been asked: Do you have a defined persona?
-Who is your target audience?
+If you are new to digital marketing, you have probably asked you: Do you have a definite person?
+What is your target audience?

-But today, we are going to clarify your doubts about what a persona is in digital marketing and how it can become the basis for the success of your online business.
+But today, we will clarify your doubts about what a persona in digital marketing is and how it can become the basis for the success of your online business.

-It is important to keep in mind that a persona is nothing more than a fictional representation of a company's ideal customer.
+It is important that you keep in mind that a persona is no more than a fictional representation of the ideal customer of a company.

-Let's say your niche is selling shoes and your sub-niche is selling to women who wear shoes over 37.
+Let's say your niche is to sell shoes and your sub-niche is to sell to women who wear over 37 years.

-With this information in hand, it's easier to avoid spam when using email marketing, target ads to people who are genuinely interested in your product, save money, boost organic traffic, and grow your list of qualified leads.
+With this information in hand, it is easier to avoid spam when using email marketing, direct ads to people genuinely interested in your product, save money, leverage organic traffic, and increase your list of qualified leads.

 If you still have questions about how to define a persona in digital marketing, see the topic below:

-2. How do I find the ideal person for my company?
+2. How do I know the ideal person for my business?

-First of all, know that people can vary from company to company and product to product, so don't copy anyone, but do the work of choosing and defining your persona accurately so that you have the opportunity to get qualified leads and possibly close some sales.
+First of all, know that people can vary from company to company and product to product, so don't copy from anyone, but do the job of choosing and define your person accurately so that you have the opportunity to get qualified and possibly clues close some sales.

-You must first analyze your product/business and then find out what sets you apart from your competitors.
+You should first analyze your product/business and then find out what your difference is about the competition.

-Create a list of “people” who would be interested in your business, and then use an email marketing strategy to reach that list.
+Create a list of “people” that would be interested in the business, and then use an email marketing strategy to reach this list.
 Digital presence is also important.

-A well-planned persona in digital marketing becomes a powerful weapon to make money.
-Below you will find some of the many benefits of a defined persona
+A well-planned person in digital marketing becomes a powerful weapon to make money.
+Below will find some of the many benefits of a definite persona

 3. Advantages of creating a persona